madelinegarrett/Lab-7-StatisticalSloths/README.md

   theme(legend.position = "bottom") +
   labs(title = "Energy Consumption on Temp by Month", x = "Month", y = "Energy")
 ```
+* This question is interesting because it allows you to see what time of year you use the most energy for heating and cooling your home.
+This can be helpful because it can show you when you spend the most on heating and cooling.

+* One of the data analysis techniques I used was the

 ### Zandy's Question: How much more or how much less power is consumed between the different seasons in a year and does that posiible extra consumption or less consumption lead to wasted power and or money?